secit-pl/route-injector-bundle/README.md

 ##### injectIfNotEmpty = bool, default false
 By default the route will be injected only if the current value is empty (null, false, or the empty string).
-To make it updatable event it it's not empty set this option to true.
+To make it updatable even if it's not empty set this option to true.

 ```php
 @InjectRoute("route_name", injectIfNotEmpty=true);